Personal Protective Equipment (PPE) Regulations

 Personal Protective Equipment is sometimes known as PPE.
-PPE is used in many different scenarios including sports, some leisure activities and workplace situations.
+It is used in many different scenarios including sports, some leisure activities and workplace situations.
 It is designed to provide a barrier between you and something that could potentially harm you.
 If you do not wear the correct protective clothing or equipment and you suffer an injury, you could make a personal injury claim.

 PPE At Work